hpc2n/selecting-modules/docs/toolchains.md

 A large proportion of the software at Swedish HPC centers is built using the EasyBuild software deployment framework.
-Under this framework, software is built around so-called "toolchains"---compatible groups of C (and Fortran) compilers, linear algebra packages, MPI libraries, and other fundamental packages that underlie the more familiar packages that users typically work with.
+Under this framework, software is built around so-called "toolchains": compatible groups of C (and Fortran) compilers, linear algebra libraries, MPI libraries, and other fundamental packages that form the bases of the more familiar packages that users typically work with.

+If you can think of familiar software packages like cars, then toolchains can be thought of like car *platforms*: it is common for similarly-sized cars from several brands to share standardized engine components, power steering systems, wheel axles, suspensions, and floorpans the same manufacturer.

 Most HPC centers recommend using toolchains to build and compile software, whether you use the EasyBuild framework or not, to keep software versions consistent and reproducible.

 ## Available Toolchains by HPC Center